“I CONSIDER MYSELF A WINNER AND I’M GONNA DO WHATEVER IT TAKES TO WIN…I CAN’T EVEN TELL YOU HOW BIG MY HEART IS…” – DERRICK THOMAS

 Neil’s devotion to the Third and Long Foundation came from a personal story of overcoming dyslexia, a condition that hampers reading and learning skills, along with the desire to carry on a friends dream of ‘sacking’ illiteracy.
 Neil learned to read a new way with dyslexia, went to college, and realized his dream to play in the NFL when he was drafted by the KC Chiefs in 1988.
 Neil, an All American, at Nebraska, quickly became a Pro Bowl defensive end in the NFL and a two time Super Bowl Champion.
 Off the field Neil has received various accolades for Neil’s Deal, a community service project with Ozanam Home for Boys and for the Yes I Can Foundation, a program for those with dyslexia.
 Currently Neil lives in Kansas City.
 His business ventures include: Copeland Restaurant and the Kansas City Brigade of the Arena Football League.

-Wide receiver, Otis Taylor, was pivotal in leading the Chiefs to their one and only championship in Super Bowl IV; catching the 46 yard touchdown reception that clinched the game.
+Wide receiver, Otis Taylor, was pivotal in leading the Chiefs to their first championship in Super Bowl IV; catching the 46 yard touchdown reception that clinched the game.
 The Chiefs Hall of Famer ended his career with 410 catches, 7306 yards and 57 touchdowns.
 He later worked as a scout for the Chiefs and then several years as a community ambassador for Blue Cross and Blue Shield.
 Otis was a critical part of the third and long foundation from 1999-2004.
 After Derrick's death in 2000, he helped to ensure that Derrick's mission continued.